 Head to our car seats range to shop for your baby, toddler or child.

-Belted or fixed: Installing Your Car Seat
+Belted or Fixed: Fitting a Car Seat

 Traditionally, car seats are fitted to the car using a seatbelt.
 It might be relatively easy to find a belted car seat, but they can be a pain in the bumbag to fit!